Orchids (Phalaenopsis) are often the first experience an aspiring orchid grower may have with orchid care.

 This is more a form of propagation than a function of repotting.
-If your phal sends out a “Keiki” from the Hawaiian word meaning “child” or “baby”, you can separate it from the parent plant, give it a pot of its own and enjoy a whole new plant.
+If your phal sends out from he flower spike a “Keiki” from the Hawaiian word meaning “child” or “baby”, you can separate it from the parent plant, give it a pot of its own and enjoy a whole new plant.
 This video from the American Orchid Society shares how to identify a keiki that is ready for a new home.

 Prepare your potting mix and pot and use the advice for repotting an existing plant as a guide when potting a keiki for the first time.
 This post from MrBrownThumb shows the process.

-“Air root” potting is only one method of Moth Orchid propagation.
+“Air root” potting is only one method of propagation.
 You can also grow these hardy plants through division, cuttings or even from seed (if you are very determined and have a lot of time on your hands).